2007 New Zealand police raids

-The 2007 New Zealand police raids were a series of armed police raids conducted on 15 and 16 October 2007, in response to alleged paramilitary training camps in the Urewera mountain range near the town of Ruatoki.
+On 15 and 16 October 2007, the New Zealand Police conducted a series of armed raids in response to alleged paramilitary training camps in the Urewera mountain range near the town of Ruatoki.
 About 300 police, including members of the Armed Offenders Squad and Special Tactics Group, were involved in the raids, which involved the execution of search warrants at various addresses throughout New Zealand, and the establishment of roadblocks at Ruatoki and Tāneatua.
 The police seized four guns and 230 rounds of ammunition and arrested eighteen people.
 According to police, the raids were a culmination of more than a year of surveillance that uncovered and monitored the training camps.

 The police were investigating potential breaches of the Terrorism Suppression Act.
-On 8 November 2007 the Solicitor-General, David Collins, declined to press charges under that legislation.
+On 8 November 2007 the Solicitor-General, David Collins, declined to press charges against any persons under that legislation.
 Collins later described the legislation as "incoherent and unworkable", and said it was almost impossible to apply to domestic terrorism in New Zealand as it was too complex.
 According to then Prime Minister Helen Clark, one of the reasons police tried to lay charges under anti-terror legislation was because they could not use telephone interception evidence in prosecutions under the Arms Act.

 The raids were highly controversial and their legitimacy was debated by politicians, the media and the public.
 Hundreds of people participated in protests across New Zealand in the weeks following the raids.
 Of the eighteen people arrested, just four came to trial in February and March 2012, including Ngāi Tūhoe activist Tāme Iti.
 The defendants were found guilty on firearms charges.
 On the more serious charges of belonging to an organised criminal group, the jury was unable to agree.
 In March 2012, the cost to the taxpayer of the criminal proceedings, including legal aid and prosecution costs, was estimated to be well over NZ$6 million.
 The cost of the surveillance and the subsequent raids had previously been estimated to be over NZ$8 million.

 In May 2013, the Independent Police Conduct Authority (IPCA) published a report of its findings and recommendations following the investigation of complaints by individuals and organisations about police actions during the raids, particularly relating to road blocks and the execution of search warrants.
 The IPCA concluded that although the planning and preparation for the execution of search warrants was largely in accordance with policy, the planning and preparation for the establishment of road blocks in Ruatoki and Tāneatua was "deficient" and a number of aspects of the police raids were "contrary to law and unreasonable".
 The police spokesman for the Labour Party, which had been in government at the time of the raids, acknowledged that innocent people had been "unnecessarily frightened and intimidated".
 In 2014 the Police Commissioner formally apologised to the Ruatoki community and Ngāi Tūhoe for police actions during the raids.